emf-creaf/medfate/articles/modelanalysis/SensitivityCalibration.md

     ## rfc@1              -10.0489723  10.0489723 17.5544947
     ## rfc@2              -16.0083538  16.0112776 33.9905052

-`mu.star` values inform about the mean of elementary effects of each $i$ factor and can be used to rank all the input factors, whereas `sigma` inform about the degree of interaction of the $i$-th factor with others.
+`mu.star` values inform about the mean of elementary effects of each
+$`i`$ factor and can be used to rank all the input factors, whereas `sigma` inform about the degree of interaction of the $`i`$-th factor with others.
 According to the result of this sensitivity analysis, leaf area index (`LAI_live`) parameters are the most relevant to determine total transpiration, much more than fine root distribution (`Z50`), the rock fragment content in the soil and the water potentials corresponding to whole-plant conductance reduction (i.e. `Psi_Extract`).

 ``` r
 plot(sa_transp, xlim=c(0,150))